sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

    - name: name of the variable
    - type: type of the variable.
 Supported types are charp (char pointer) , bool, invbool (inverse bool), long, chort, uint, unlong, ushort
-   - perm: permissions fo rthe sysfs entry
+   - perm: permissions for the sysfs entry
       - `S_IRUGO`: Only read by all users
+      - `S_IWUSR`: Only write by all users
       - 0 : No sysfs entry

   It is possible to use numberic values line 0644 for permissions entry.